dtsbourg/old-thoughts/_posts/2018-04-25-selection-bias-oped.md

 layout: post
 title: "How editorial decisions can reveal a worrying lack of diversity in news coverage"
 description: "Machine learning personalisation methods have the ability to bias the content of a news feed, and reinforce filter bubbles.
 Can they also be used to do the opposite? ."
-tags: [news, paper, webconf, bias]
+tags: [journalism, misinformation, paper, webconf, bias]
 ---

 It’s 6PM in Syracuse: the traditional ballet of good and bad news can begin.
 A local teller got robbed, international tensions reach new highs.
 A lucky lottery winner took home an obscene amount of money, while the EU was enacting new data protection laws.